The 7 Most Crucial Ecommerce Metrics You Should Be Tracking Right Now

 This metric refers to the percentage of shoppers who add products to their cart but ultimately leave your store without completing the purchase.

-These are window shoppers who are considering a purchase but haven’t quite made up their mind just yet.
+These are window shoppers who are considering a purchase but haven’t quite made up their minds just yet.

 Shopping cart abandonment is more common than you think.
-According to Barilliance, around 78% of shoppers abandon their carts.

-This figure, however, can vary between industries.
-General retail, for example, has an abandonment rate of 72.8%, while fashion has 68.3%.

-But even if your abandonment rate is roughly equal to these benchmarks, it’s still a good idea to do everything you can to bring it down.
+Even if your abandonment rate is roughly equal to this benchmark, it’s a good idea to do everything you can to improve it.

 - Simplify the shopping experience, particularly the checkout process, so customers can shop smoothly.